kleinbottle/swanlotus/content/blogs/most-scary-experience/most-scary-experience.md

 ::: {.center}
 | **H**elp
-| **O**!
+| **O**
 | **P**ower
-| **E**ternal
+| **E**ternal!
 :::

 And there it was.
 Hope is actually a prayer that connects us with the Eternal Power.
 And people devoid of hope are literally _hopeless_.
 They do not live; they just waste away.
 That was the message from the book of my childhood to my adult self.

 ## Hopelessness and POWs

 That brought to mind a poignant article that I had chanced upon one day, entitled, "The Prison of Hopelessness" by an American Air Force Chaplain [@wilson2006].
 It was a sobering, thought-provoking article.
-While we all need food, water, sunshine, and clean air to be healthy, the emotions that populate our days and nights are equally potent factors affecting our well-being.
-A quick web search informed me that the nholy triad of helplessness, hopelessness, and worthlessness were potent factors leading to depression and death.
+While we all need food, water, sunshine, and clean air to be healthy, the emotions that populate our minutes and days are equally potent factors affecting our well-being.
+A quick web search informed me that the unholy triad of helplessness, hopelessness, and worthlessness were potent factors leading to depression and death.

 "There you have it!"
 I thought triumphantly.
 I had the answer that would clinch success at my next meeting with Sol.
 The most scary experience in the world is hopelessness: it disconnects us from our Source and feeds helplessness and worthlessness, leading to gloom, doom, and tragedy.
-From the sunny story of _The Youngest Camel_ to the dark depths of depression, it was hope that lit the way, and its absence that kindled fear and pessimism.
+From the sunny story of _The Youngest Camel_ to the dark depths of depression, it was hope that lit the way, and its absence that fed fear and pessimism.

 ## With Sol again

 At my next meeting with Sol, I poured out my newfound knowledge with the panache of an honours student defending his thesis.
 Sol flattered me with unwavering attention, assimilating all I said, amidst sips of the finest of lattes.

-After a thoughtful pause, he said, "What you have stumbled upon in a convoluted fashion is indeed a cause of deep and searing wounds on the human psyche.
+After a thoughtful pause, he said, "What you have stumbled upon in a convoluted fashion is indeed the cause of deep and searing wounds on the human psyche.
 Enough sometimes, to persuade a person to 'give it all up.'
 But notice one thing.
 It is the result of _external_ circumstances impinging on the self that leads to this.
 Wouldn't something nearer the self be even more horrific.
 Could you take a guess?"

 "Loneliness, or grief, or the loss of a loved one.
 Something serious like that," I ventured.

 "Even that comes from the outside," he said.
 And I nodded in agreement.

-The gravity of the subject was an ample excuse for an extra Mocha Latte and some special cakes to lift our spirits.
-Having spent a good two hours exchanging rarefied philosophical thought we bid each other _au revoir_.
+The gravity of the subject was an ample excuse for an extra mocha latte and some special cakes to lift our spirits.
+Having spent a good two hours exchanging rarefied philosophical thoughts we bid each other _au revoir_.

 ## The Void

 When the Lord Buddha sat under the tree, pondering life's sorrows and their causes, he identified desire  as the chieftain of all miseries.
 But the solution he gave was an even more scary proposition.
 The Void.
 Imagine being swallowed into the Void.
 Losing all sense of self and not knowing whether one would continue to exist thereafter or not.

 I thought of my own experience at a swimming pool late one night.
 It was half an hour from closing time when I started my swim.
-The floodlights and the water ripples were projecting undulating patterns of light on the pool bottom, called _casutics_, shown in @fig:water-caustic.
+The floodlights and the water ripples were projecting undulating patterns of light on the pool bottom, called _caustics_, shown in @fig:water-caustic.
 There were still a good ten swimmers in the pool.
 As the minutes ticked away, they left one by one, until I was alone in the pool, when the whistle was blown to notify us that the swimming pool would be closing in ten minutes.

 ![Picture of water caustics at the bottom of a swimming pool.^[Image courtesy of Ha4ipuri.
 Original is [here](https://photodune.net/item/blue-swimming-pool-underwater-with-bright-sun-light-reflections-or-caustics-background-or-texture/46148405).]]({attach}images/water-caustic.jpg){#fig:water-caustic width=75% .modal-target}

 It was comforting to be in the pool when others were also swimming because they churned the water enough to make those mesmerizing ripples of light on the pool floor.
 But when I was swimming solo in the pool, I felt a cold wave of fear.
-The friendly ubiquitous circles of light had disappeared, leaving me with my self-made ripples.
+The friendly ubiquitous patterns of light had disappeared, leaving me only with my self-made ripples.

-I thought of each swimmer as a thought, and when I was alone in the pool, I represented the last thought.
+I thought of each swimmer metaphorically as a thought, and when I was alone in the pool, I represented the last thought.
 The extinguishing of that last thought in _nirvana_or _samadhi_ would be a fearful experience because it would shake the very foundations of the self we are.
 We would be swallowed up by the immensity of the Void, or the pool in this case.

 I determined that I would bring up the Void when I next met Sol to resume our discussion on the most scary experience.